gaucho1978/BACCAble/README.md

 ![DashboardFunctionInterconnections](hardware/system_interconnection/ShowParamsOnDashboardConnections.png)

+## Low Consume functionality Notes
+This function, is enabled by default.
+If using the new Baccable PCB Board (it includes 3 baccable), it will allow the master baccable, to reset the other 2 chips and to put can transiceivers in low consumption, by means of 2 dedicated GPIO.
+Low consume is activated after one minute without messages on the bus, and it will wake up as soon as messages start to flow again on the bus.

 ## Firmware notes

-Note1: The parameters array is customizable ,It resides in main.c. (search for uds_params_array array)
+Note1: The parameters array is customizable ,It resides in global_variabes.c. (search for uds_params_array array)

 This is the structure of each element: